jack-chen1688/cxl-test-tool/DCD-Inside-Out.md

 ```
 Then it will exuecute "cat /tmp/qmp-add.json |ncat localhost $qmp_port"

-do sanity check like block size alignment, range within the region, etc...
-If OK, the extent will be added for
-the mem device.
-An event will be generated and interrupt will be asserted to let host know.
 ### QEMU Handles cxl-add-dynamic-capacity

 QEMU will call the qmp_cxl_add_dynamic_capacity function to process the command.
 Based on the policy of "prescriptive",
 qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_ADD_CAPACITY.
 This function will
 perform sanity checks such as block size alignment and ensuring the range is within the region.
 If everything is
-correct, the extent will be added for the memory device.
-An event will be generated and an interrupt will be asserted
+correct, the extent will be added to an extent pending list and a DC event record will be generated with type
-to notify the host.
+DC_EVENT_ADD_CAPACITY together with the extent info.
+Then an interrupt will be asserted to notify the host.

 ### Kernel processes the DCD event
 The correponding kernel log is below.
 ```
 [ 9130.419501] cxl_core:cxl_mem_get_event_records:1412: cxl_pci 0000:10:00.0: Reading event logs: 10
 ```
 10 is the hex value from the event status register, bit 4 (CXLDEV_EVENT_STATUS_DCD) is set.
 cxl_mem_get_records_log(mds, CXL_EVENT_TYPE_DCD) will be called

 ```